 The best way to loosen tangles in textured hair is to start from the ends and gently work your way up.
 Avoid rushing through, which can cause the strands to snap and break, leading to split ends.
 Please, take your time.
 Also, dividing the hair into sections and working on one chunk at a time will make life so much easier.

-Applying a product to your hair to aid in the detangling process is a huge plus!
+From rice water for hair to hair oil, applying a product to your hair to aid in the detangling process is a huge plus!
 Working on hair that’s damp and covered in conditioner can give you the slip you need to get through the strands with ease.
 Mielle’s Mongongo Oil Hydrating Conditioner helps to soften the hair while giving it shine.
 You can also use an oil like our Mint Almond Oil on damp hair as part of a pre-poo routine to aid in detangling.
 You can even mix the two together to create major slip and make detangling a breeze!
 Keep a spray bottle handy to re-wet your hair if it begins to dry out.

 The tools you use to detangle your natural hair will depend on individual texture and personal preference.
 There’s no one rule of thumb for every natural girl, since every head of hair is different.